 Though cherry trees are closely associated with Japan, they are thought to have originated in the Himalayas and migrated to the Land of the Rising Sun thousands of years ago.
 Hybridisation is responsible for the three-hundred plus varieties that exist today.

-In Japan, where cherry blossoms are most culturally significant, their brief but intense bloom symbolizes transience, beauty, and fragility.
+In Japan, where cherry blossoms are known as Sakura and are the most culturally significant, their brief but intense bloom symbolizes transience, beauty, and fragility.
 It is referred to in Japanese as “mono-no-aware” which translates to “the pathos of things,” acknowledging the brevity of life.
 The flowers are also a sign of renewal, as they herald the changing season.
 The cherry blossom and chrysanthemum are both national flowers of Japan.
 Due to their revered nature in Japanese culture, cherry trees have been gifted by Japan, to cities and countries around the world.
 This has contributed to their spread to places such as Europe and North America.